-The Trust must achieve a continued level of profitability that allows for capital expenditure and the repayment of debt.
-While results in recent years have been strong, it must be noted that the Trust's surplus is event-dependent, and the occurrence or otherwise of one or two one-off type events can have a major impact.
-Budgets are always prepared on the basis of known events at the time of preparation, and the final outcome can be quite different.
+The Trust must continue to achieve a level of profitability that allows for capital expenditure and the repayment of debt.
+While results in recent years have been strong, it must be noted that achievement of above average surpluses is event-dependent and the occurrence or attendance at one-off type events is the difference between an average year and an exceptional year.
+Budgets are always prepared on the basis of known and anticipated events at the time of preparation, and the final outcome can be quite different.

 Current economic conditions provide an additional challenge in this area, but the Trust is currently well placed having already diversified its revenue streams where possible and with success.
+We are experiencing reduced spending on hospitality at events and a market that is more selective about purchasing tickets to events.
+This is in line with worldwide economic trends.
+A reflection of that trend is that corporates in New Zealand are saving their hospitality budgets for spending at the RWC.

-Functions and car parking revenues have increased significantly providing recurring non-event revenues, which reduce the reliance on event income alone.
+Functions and car parking revenues have increased providing significant recurring non-event revenues, which reduce the reliance on event income alone.